 Guide

-Contract hires are leasing methods and not a way of financing a bike purchase.
-It’s a great way of owning a bike with affordable monthly payments, but you won’t actually own the vehicle at any stage of the contract hire.
+Personal Contract Hire is a type of leasing a motorcycle, not a way of financing a motorcycle purchase.
+It’s a great way to ride a bike making affordable monthly payments, but you won’t actually own the vehicle at any stage of the contract.

 Words by: Auto Trader